Grandma-Betty/synology-dsm-open-vm-tools/README.md

 ## Compiling

+Note: The `open-vm-tools` source data is not contained in this repository and you will not to have to download it manually as the required data will be downloaded on-the-fly while compiling.

 The release builds provided here were compiled by using an `Ubuntu Desktop 20.04 LTS` VM on a `VMware Workstation Player 16` type 2 hypervisor.

 If you want to compile `open-vm-tools` for `Synology DSM` by yourself, do the following on a `Ubuntu/Debian` (or similiar) system, according to the following example (`open-vm-tools 11.5.2` and `apollolake/DSM 6.2` architecture):